 Dallas Fellini is a curator, writer, and artist living and working in Tkaronto/Toronto.
 Their current research is situated at the intersection of trans studies and archival studies, interrogating the compromised conditions under which trans histories have been recorded and considering representational and archival alternatives to trans hyper-visibility.

 Dallas is currently pursuing a Master of Visual Studies in Curatorial Studies at the University of Toronto, and holds a Bachelor of Arts (Honours) from OCAD University.
 They have published criticism with Canadian Art, C Magazine, The Journal of Curatorial Studies, Cornelia Magazine, Peripheral Review, Function Magazine, and The Journal of Visual & Critical Studies.
-They have curated exhibitions and screenings for Gallery 44, Vtape, Xpace Cultural Centre, Hearth, Riverdale Hub Gallery, and the Art Museum at the University of Toronto.
+They have curated exhibitions and screenings for Gallery 44, Vtape, Trinity Square Video, Xpace Cultural Centre, Hearth, Riverdale Hub Gallery, and the Art Museum at the University of Toronto.

 Dallas is a member of Crocus Collective and a cofounder of Silverfish, an arts publication devoted to interdisciplinary collaboration, skill-sharing, and cultivating sustained dialogue between emerging artists and writers.

 Photo by Phillip Lý